Waveframe-Labs/Aurora-Workflow-Orchestration/decisions/ADR-0004-logging-schema.md

 Proposed — 2025-09

 ## Context
 AWO’s reproducibility depends on consistent logging.
-Dialogue Logs DL-001 through DL-005 have already demonstrated the need to distinguish between:
-- **Dialogue logs** → external model/human input shaping decisions.
+We scaffold logging as:
 - **Workflow logs** → factual timeline of what was done, when, and why.
 - **Audit logs** → independent validation, critiques, and rejection events.